Kim Sang-wook (politician): Political career

 In 2021, he joined People Power Party and registered as a preliminary candidate for the 21st legislative election in late January 2024.
 On 15 March 2024, he was nominated throughout the national recommendation system as the only candidate for Ulsan Nam District A constituency.
+After clashing with lawmakers of his own party over the 2024 South Korean martial law crisis, Kim left the People Power Party May 2025 and switched to the Democratic Party.
+On April 30th, 2026, Kim resigned his seat in order to run for Mayor of Ulsan.
+He won the mayoral election on 3 June, defeating incumbent mayor Kim Doo-gyeom of the PPP.